Hans-Joachim Schoeps: German Vanguard

 The German Vanguard (Der deutsche Vortrupp), also referred to as "Nazi Jews", was a group of German-Jewish followers of Hitler led by Schoeps.

 Schoeps wanted to integrate the German Jews into the Nazi Reich.
 His activities were tolerated by the Nazi regime until the year 1938 when increasing pressure forced him into exile.
 He fled to Sweden where he spent the remainder of World War II.

 Exile

-Schoeps went into exile in Falun/Sweden at the end of 1938, seven weeks after the Nazi Kristallnacht mobs destroyed most German Jewish businesses and places of worship, just before the organized persecutions of the Jewish people began in earnest.
+Schoeps went into exile in Falun (in Sweden) at the end of 1938, seven weeks after the Nazi Kristallnacht mobs destroyed most German Jewish businesses and places of worship, just before the organized persecutions of the Jewish people began in earnest.
 There his two sons were born.
 His parents were deported to Theresienstadt concentration camp on 4 June 1942.
 His father died there six months later.
 From Theresienstadt, his mother was selected for a transport to Auschwitz-Birkenau where she was killed on arrival.